vvt221/PUI2018_vvt221/HW4_vvt221/README.md

 * Displayed the redacted dataframe

-* Generated and formuated the hypothesis
+* Generated and formuated the hypothesis, descriptively and mathematically.

-* Plotted the relevant graph required to prove/disprove the hypothesis
+* Plotted the relevant graphs required to prove/disprove the hypothesis

 ## Assignment 3